 Principle coordinate ordination (PCO) indicating the change in the macroinvertebrate communities along the River Murray over time.
 The trajectories suggest homogenization of communities since 1980, with a slight shift back toward the earlier state following the flooding in 2010.

 The River Murray biological monitoring project is unique; it covers over 2500 km of river length and has been operating since 1980.
 This project has been fundamental in describing the biodiversity of macroinvertebrate fauna, gauging the distribution of endangered species, evaluating the spread of invasive species, and determining the health of the rivers in response to climate, flow, water quality and river management changes.

 Analysis of the data has revealed a substantial decline in biological health throughout the River Murray between 1996 and 2010; the period also referred to as the millennium drought.
 During this period species that are associated with poor water quality, habitat and flow conditions (typically considered ‘weedy species’) increased in diversity and abundance while sensitive species declined.

 These data also provided valuable insight into the likely response of the Murray River fauna under predicted conditions of reduced water availability and elevated stream temperatures.

 With more than 30 years of monitoring data prior to the implementation of the Basin Plan, this program is in a unique position to assess the biological responses to this major restoration program once it has been implemented.
-Two key areas for development are envisaged for the future, which will bring major benefits to the biological monitoring programs of the MDBA, and the wider management/scientific community.
+Two key areas for development are envisaged for the future, which will bring major benefits to the biological monitoring programs of the Murray–Darling Basin Authority, and the wider management/scientific community.
 One is to develop predictive modelling capabilities based on the biological and water quality monitoring programs.
-The other is the development of a DNA database of the macroinvertebrate communities of the Murray–Darling Basin.
+The other is the development of a deoxyribonucleic acid (DNA) database of the macroinvertebrate communities of the Murray–Darling Basin.